 - 1999 Charles Wilts Prize for outstanding independent research leading to a PhD degree in Electrical Engineering at Caltech

-- IEEE Distinguished Lecturer for the IEEE Communication Society and the IEEE Vehicular Technology Society
+- IEEE Distinguished Lecturer for the IEEE Communication Society, the IEEE Vehicular Technology Society, and the IEEE Aerospace and Electronic Systems Society

 - Member for several times in the annual (i) Thomson ISI/Clarivate Web of Knowledge list of Highly Cited Researchers and (ii) AMiner list of the AI 2000 Most Influential Scholars in the area of Internet of Things